 The Spectre won’t be instantly ‘dinking’ enemies, though a close-range burst could see some rapid eliminations.
 Each shot from up close will deal 78 damage to the head.
-With a fire rate of 13.33 rounds per second (when you’re not aiming down sight), one quick spray to the dome can easily wipe out your opposition.
+With a fire rate of 13.33 rounds per second (when you’re not aiming down sight) and 30 rounds in a magazine, one quick spray to the dome can easily wipe out your opposition.

 The Spectre has a rather unique spray pattern in Valorant.
 After the first handful of bullets, your reticle will be sent upwards rather dramatically.
 About 10 bullets into a spray and you’ll reach the maximum height of the recoil.
 However, the spray pattern doesn’t end here.

 Your weapon will dip slightly to the right for a bullet or two, then snap sharply to the left.
 Continuing to fire here will see the Spectre alternating from left to right at intervals that can be near impossible to nail down.
 At times the Spectre will stick to the left for half a second before returning.
 Other times it can veer left and almost instantly return back to the right.

 One of the best ways to help control your spread is to simply lower your reticle mid-burst.
 Aiming for the head initially, then lowering to the mid-torso will see your bullets continue to deal maximum headshot damage throughout the spray.

 At only 1,600 Creds, the Spectre is a reasonably affordable weapon.
 One that can be purchased until your economy is comfortable enough to support full-buy rounds with Rifles and Snipers aplenty.